ravendb/ravendb-go-client/readme.md

 This library is in beta state.
 All the basic functionality works and passes extensive [test suite](/tests), but the API for more esoteric features might change.

-If you encounter bugs or have suggestions, please [open an issue](https://github.com/ravendb/ravendb-go-client/issues).
+If you encounter bugs, have suggestions or feature requests, please [open an issue](https://github.com/ravendb/ravendb-go-client/issues).

 ## Documentation